The Ultimate Snow Blower Buying and Maintenance Guide

 - Replace fraying or torn belts

 Our biggest tip: Condensation in the gas tank caused by fuel separation is a major cause of engine troubles.
-You can prevent this by using new engine fuel at the beginning of each season, or using fuel stabilizer.
+You can prevent this by using new engine fuel at the beginning of each season and using fuel stabilizer.

 There's always a chance you will need a part during, or right after a snowstorm (after all, that's when you're most likely to use your snow blower).
 But in wintry conditions, it isn't always convenient to go out and buy parts and the part you need may not be readily available.
 Be prepared for this type of emergency situation by having the following spare parts on hand: